Want to know how to make money as a writer?

 If you read these papers, you may find they’re looking for people to fill paid writing positions.
 Writers for larger publications may write on local news, politics, business, arts and entertainment, and more.

-If you’re writing for a smaller print paper, you might get asked to write community interest stories.
+If you get paid to write for a smaller print paper, you might get asked to write community interest stories.

 For instance, you might write an article about a local resident who made it big in the world.
 Human interest stories are common in the smaller local newspapers.

 Or, you might write about an upcoming community event such as a carnival or a race.
 Similarly, you might write an article about top area attractions.
 Think top 10 restaurants, top 10 local parks, etc.

 The goal with the smaller local community papers is to get people connected with the community or area.